ggerganov/llama.cpp/docs/backend/SYCL.md

 2. CMake

-On the oneAPI command line window, step into the llama.cpp main directory and run the following:
+On the oneAPI command line window, step into the jarvis.cpp main directory and run the following:

 ```
 @call "C:\Program Files (x86)\Intel\oneAPI\setvars.bat" intel64 --force